Terry's + LSC + McGrath = Long Term Confidence

 Over that time, thousands of locks have been installed, serviced, repaired, replaced, and re-specified.
 Products come and go.
 Brands rise and disappear.
 The patterns are obvious when you’ve lived through multiple technology cycles.

-That experience is why we’re cautious about what we recommend — and why smart locks backed by long-term suppliers matter.
+That experience is why we are cautious about what we recommend — and why smart locks backed by long-term suppliers matter to us specifically.
+We’re the ones who get the call when something stops working five years later.
+See: Site Survey & Professional Installation Services.

 Where McGrath Locks Fit In